Ninety-eight / Ninety-nine / One Hundred

 When there are only two players, there is no longer any difference between clockwise and counterclockwise play. the player to your left is also the player to your right.
 Therefore, playing a four has no effect on the turn order when there are two players - the pile value remains the same and it is the other player's turn, just as though you had played a nine.

 This game should be played very rapidly.
 It is easy to forget to draw a replacement after you play a card.
-If that happens it cannot be corrected afterwards - you must get by with just two cards for the rest of the hand.
+If that happens it cannot be corrected afterwards - you must get by with one fewer card for the rest of the hand.

 Some play that after a player goes over 99 and loses a coin, the pile is taken away and the other players continue to play with the cards they have in their hands, starting a new pile from zero.
 If the stock runs out, the played cards are shuffled to form a new stock pile, but the running total of the pile is preserved.